al1sant0s/tstorgb/README.md

 ## Grouping images

-Set the --group argument to organize the images in subdirectories within the destination directory.
+Set the --group argument to organize the files in subdirectories within the destination directory.
 Each subdirectory corresponds to a certain entity.
-For example, if there were two image files in 'img_dir', one named 'yellowhouse.png' and the other named 'orangehouse.png', the destination directory would have the following structure after the conversion:
+For example, if there were two files in 'rgb_dir', one named 'yellowhouse.rgb' and the other named 'orangehouse.rgb', the destination directory would have the following structure after the conversion:

 - destination/
   - destination/yellowhouse/
   - destination/orangehouse/

 Sometimes an entity also has variations.
-Suppose for example there exists 'yellowhouse_normal.png' and 'yellowhouse_premium.png'.
+Suppose for example there exists 'yellowhouse_normal.rgb' and 'yellowhouse_premium.rgb'.
 Then this would be the resulting directory structure:

 - destination/
   - destination/yellowhouse